-Full disclosure: I have downloaded Tinder, I swipe around to entertain myself often enough, I even chat with some people on there….
+I have downloaded Tinder, I swipe around to entertain myself often enough, I even chat with some people on there….
 BUT.
 I feel like meeting up with someone from Tinder is just setting myself up for failure.
 I know some people who have met genuine partners through Tinder – it’s not Tinder that’s the problem, it’s me!
-Anyone else feel like they’re just not romantically or ~sexually~ attracted to most people?
 Like I never, ever meet anyone where I’m like WOW can we please date????
-Please????
-It just never happens!
-If it hadn’t been for a handful of people I might think I’m totally and completely asexual, but I think the reality is that I’m just very, very picky.
-And maybe slightly abnormal.
+Please??
 Should I still bother going through the awkwardness of Tinder dates even though I know 99.9% of the time it’ll end up in an awkward, horrible failure?

 This is the part where you all become my personal therapist/dating guru/romantic advisor in the comment section.
 THANKS!

 An Update Take TWO